 This dish works particularly well in the slowcooker because it has very minimal prep work.
 The spices are so perfect and warm for this time of year (though I’ll take them anytime), and the beef is fall-apart tender, so it’s ideal for shredding and serving with pasta (but feel free to pair it with polenta or a favorite grain).

 I loved coming home to the familiar smells of this dinner, and knowing all I had to do was boil some pasta to eat it.
 Zachary is always a fan of “Greek-style” meats and sauces, because he also loves allspice and cinnamon, so this meal was a winner for him, too.
 I highly, HIGHLY recommend myzithra if you can find it, but if not, a slightly strong, salty cheese like a good quality Pecorino Romano will work well, too.

-To the pan, add the onion and saute for about 3 minutes before stirring in the garlic.
+- To the pan, add the onion and saute for about 3 minutes before stirring in the garlic.
 Add the tomato sauce, broth or water, and salt and pepper to taste.
-Scrape up any browned bits from the bottom of the pan, and then pour the mixture over the roast in the slowcooker.
-Add the cinnamon stick, bay leaves, and all spice to the slowcooker.
+Scrape up any browned bits from the bottom of the pan, and then pour the mixture over the roast in the slow cooker.
+Add the parsley, cinnamon stick, bay leaves, and all spice to the slow cooker.

-Cook on low for 7-8 hours (longer is absolutely fine).
+- Cook on low for about 8 hours (longer is absolutely fine).
 Remove the cinnamon stick, bay, and allspice.
 Shred the meat and season to taste if necessary.
 If you want, make a corn starch slurry, turn the slowcooker to high, and add it at the end for a few minutes to thicken up the sauce.